About us

 - Participants learn by doing and create their own music together

-- Social dynamics are explored through the safe lens of music, with a focus is on shared responsibility and shared success
+- Social dynamics are explored through the safe lens of music, with a focus on shared responsibility and shared success

 - And receive a professionally-produced recording of their music to share with family and friends

-Our approach is beautifully-captured in a piece of research, entitled, “Good Vibrations Facilitation: Creating Spaces for Dissonance and Harmony”by Dr Jennie Henley from the Royal College of Music.
+Our approach is beautifully captured in a piece of research, entitled, “Good Vibrations Facilitation: Creating Spaces for Dissonance and Harmony” by Dr Jennie Henley from the Royal College of Music.

 You can read further independent academic research into our work at the Arts Evidence Library